Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Add button control for 5 button Dpad for CC4P
 * Add button control for 2 buttons on CC2
 * Add MSGEQ7 patterns for XY matrix
-* Add stormy rain pattern
 * Add bleeding patterns
-* Add scrolling text
+* Add scrolling text with input via web interface
-* Add intensity slider
+* Add intensity slider (Fireworks size/count, Rain strength)
+* Hide patterns based on Matrix size (Greater than 4x4 for Fireworks, Rain, Storm.
+Greater than 5x5 for scrolling text)
+* Save settings in array to allow each pattern to have their own settings

 Hardware
 --------